markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 While Builder is active, contexts that would normally switch the lower dock to **Tiles** show the **Builder Picker** instead.

+For the script format and procedural asset model, see [Builder Graph](/docs/builder_graph).

 With the [Organic Tool](organic), the lower picker area shows the **Organic** dock instead:

 - a live brush preview